Finite Field Multiple Access

 In this section, we present FFMA systems for a digital network scenario.
 Since AIEPs consist of integers, elements from a prime field GF($p$) or powers of a primitive element from an extension field GF($p^m$) of a prime field GF($p$), they are naturally suitable for applications in a digital network.
-The AIEPs can be viewed as virtual resources, and an AIEP forms a \textit{virtual resource block (VRB)}.
-Before we present our proposed FFMA systems based on AIEPs, we relook some of the properties of AIEPs developed in Sections II and III.